x42/harvid/README.md

 Internals
 ---------

-harvid is highly concurrent makes use of all available CPUs.
+Harvid is highly concurrent makes use of all available CPUs.
 It will spawn multiple decoder processes, keep them available for a reasonable time and also cache the video-decoder's output for recurring requests.